#N/A

 Intentional Use of #N/A

-• Testing error-handling mechanisms in complex formulas
+• Testing error-handling mechanisms in complex spreadsheets

 Best Practices for Preventing #N/A Errors